Eating animal foods can be regenerative – Part 1: Nutrition

 Vitamin D

 The conversion from sunlight is not sufficient, especially since we all spend too much time inside (and also need cholesterol in order to do the conversion).
 Vitamin D is found in fatty fish – not too long ago children had to supplement with cod liver oil!
+It is also contained (in smaller amounts) in the fats and organs of animals that have been pastured and actually been exposed to sunlight.
 It is involved in many metabolic processes, among others hormone production in the thyroid and the adrenals.

 Vitamin K2